What's Your Favorite Grill To Cook On - Gas or Charcoal

 I tried it on a few other fresh herbs and the same results occurred.
 Looking back, I'm wondering why I even need an herb mill.

-Yes, it looks very cool and the idea of perfectly minced herbs in an instant is inviting but how long does it really take to chop up a bunch of basil.
+Yes, it looks very cool and the idea of perfectly minced herbs instantly is inviting but how long does it really take to chop up a bunch of basil?
 And you still have to clean it when you are finished.

 In My Opinion, this is one kitchen gadget I'm sad to say isn't going to take up space in my Kitchen Drawer.